🔥 Recently Launched : AON, SHRM and Vantage Circle Partnered Annual Rewards and Recognition Report 2024-25

 Financial Services

 Financial services industry is known to have the the highest number rewards and recognition programs as compared to others.
-Rewards & Recognition play a key role improving customer satisfaction, increase sales, and reduce employee turnover rates.
+Recognition plays a key role improving customer satisfaction, increase sales, and reduce employee turnover rates.

 As per the Gallup Workhuman research - 56% Employees who work in the finance and insurance industry are likely to have a recognition program as compared to others.